 - Use negative body language.Â Slouching in your chair, crossing your arms or tapping your fingers can give the impression that you’re bored and just want it to be over.
 Believe me, the Scout probably does, too, but he is showing you the courtesy of being attentive to you.
 Do:Â Show him through your body language that you respect him and take his interests to heart.

 - Lecture him.
 Again, we love to talk and adults are full of advice for young people.
 A board of review is no time for a lecture from an adult (for that matter, it’s rare that adults should lecture Scouts at all).
 Don’t try to give him cooking lessons, merit badge advice or tell him how to do his job.Â Do:Â Ask him about his experiences.
 Ask what he likes best about Scouting or his patrol.
 Was there something he learned to do that he’d like to tellÂ you about?

 - Act like you know it all.Â Maybe you were a Scout as a youth; maybe not, but you think you know all about Scouting.
 Chances are, you don’t really know what it’s like to be a boy in a patrol or a troop.
 Do:Â Try to understand Scouting fromÂ his perspective.
 Be genuinely interested in what he has to say and ask insightful questions that draw him out to talk about it.

 A properly conducted board of review is a learning experience – as muchÂ for the board members than it is for the Scout.
 He is teaching you what he knows about the youth experience so you can better understand it and support the troop program to make it better.
 Take advantage of the opportunity to enrich your own knowledge, while helping the Scout to better understand his own.

-Photo from November 2008 Scouting MagazineThis post How to ruin a board of review first appeared on Bobwhite Blather.
+Photo from November 2008 Scouting MagazineThis post first appeared on Bobwhite Blather.